 Starting out in property development for the first time is not an easy game.
 It’s by far the riskiest of all property loans for lenders, despite the potentially big returns, so borrowing opportunities can be difficult to secure.

 Lenders like lending to experienced property developers.
 It normally takes three relevant schemes to be classed as ‘experienced’ by a lender.
-Most appreciate that previous projects might be smaller in size and value as you gradually build up to bigger schemes, but it’s relevance that is key.
+Most appreciate that previous projects might be smaller in size and value as developers gradually build up to bigger schemes, but it’s relevance that is key.

 The Capital Stack

-The Capital Stack is the structure of your development finance, or the different layers that fund a scheme.
+The Capital Stack is the structure of development finance, or the different layers that fund a scheme.
 The typical stack has three layers, and normally includes senior debt, mezzanine debt and equity.